coreruleset/owasp-crs-documentation/README.md

 ...
 ```

-Alternatively, the latest version of the documentation is available at https://www.modsecurity.org/CRS/Documentation/
+Alternatively, the latest version of the documentation is available on the Core Rule Set website at https://coreruleset.org/documentation/.